mnot/I-D/rfc5785bis/draft.md

 risking collisions, both with other such designated "well-known locations" and with resources that the origin has created (or wishes to create).

+At the same time, it has become more popular to use HTTP as a substrate for non-Web protocols.
+Sometimes, such protocols need a way to locate one or more resources on a given host.

-To address this, this memo defines a path prefix in HTTP(S) URIs for these "well-known locations", "/.well-known/".
+To address these uses, this memo defines a path prefix in HTTP(S) URIs for these "well-known locations", "/.well-known/".
 Future specifications that need to define a resource for such metadata can register their use to avoid collisions and minimise impingement upon origins' URI space.

 Well-known URIs can also be used with other URI schemes, but only when those schemes' definitions explicitly allow it.

-## Appropriate Use of Well-Known URIs {#appropriate}

-As per {{!RFC7320}}, "publishing independent standards that mandate particular forms of URI substructure is inappropriate, because that essentially usurps ownership."
-Well-known URIs are not an escape hatch from the requirements therein; they are a very limited carve-out of the path name space owned by the authority, ceded to standard use for a designated purpose.

-That purpose is to facilitate discovery of information about an origin when it isn't practical to use other mechanisms; for example, when discovering policy that needs to be evaluated before a resource is accessed, or when the information applies to many (or all) of the origin's resources.

-Typically, the resource(s) identified by a well-known URI will make information about the origin (e.g., policy) available directly, or provide references to other URIs that provide it.
-In general, that information should be applicable to most origins (i.e., Web sites -- while acknowledging that some origins might not use a particular well-known location, for various reasons).

-In keeping with the Architecture of the World-Wide Web {{?W3C.REC-webarch-20041215}}, well-known URIs are not intended for general information retrieval or establishment of large URI namespaces.

-Specifically, well-known URIs are not a "protocol registry" for applications and protocols that wish to use HTTP as a substrate.
-Instead, such applications and protocols are encouraged to used an absolute URI to bootstrap their operation, rather than using a hostname and a well-known URI.

-Exceptionally, the registry expert(s) may approve such a registration for documents in the IETF Stream {{!RFC5741}}, in consultation with the IESG, provided that the protocol in question cannot be bootstrapped with a URI (e.g., the discovery mechanism can only carry a hostname).
-However, merely making it easier to locate it is not a sufficient reason.
-Likewise, future use unsupported by the specification in question is not sufficient reason to register a well-known location.

-Well-known locations are also not suited for information on topics other than the origin that they are located upon; for example, creating a well-known resource about a business entity or organisational structure presumes that Internet hosts and organisations share structure, and are likely to have significant deployment issues in environments where this is not true.

 # Notational Conventions